dmcleish91/dmcleish91.github.io/README.md

 This project was created using **Spring Boot**.

-This application parses a CSV file to a database and uses the Thymeleaf dependancy to format then display the data to a website.
+This application parses a CSV file and uses the Thymeleaf dependancy to format and display the data on a webpage.
 [View My Code](https://github.com/dmcleish91/dmcleish91.github.io/tree/master/COVID-19-Tracker/src/main/java/com/dmcleish91/COVID19Tracker)

 ## 1. JavaFX Contacts App